 Does our trek leader have a satellite phone and radio communication?

-We carry a satellite phone, closed circuit radio and back to base and KTA t-ranger communication on every trek.
+We carry a satellite phone, closed circuit radio and 2-way back to base and KTA ranger communication on every trek.
 We also contact Australia each night so your adventures will be updated daily on our website and Facebook page so your friends and family can follow your travels.

 The Kokoda trail is very safe.
 Trek operators, PNG government along with the Australian government, meet each year to discuss the operations of the trail and safety is at the forefront of our company.
 It is highly recommended to trek with a professional trekking company like Australian Kokoda Tours.
 Australian Kokoda Tours has a comprehensive risk management plan and safety procedures, which are reviewed at the beginning, mid and at the end of each trekking season.